Is The New Pope’s Middle Way Based On A Real Book? Kinda

 The Young Pope is back — well, sort of.
-The HBO series will return January 13, but with a new leading man playing a new kind of spiritual leader.
+The HBO series returns this January, but with a new leading man playing a new kind of spiritual leader.
 At the season’s onset, Sir John Brannox (John Malkovich) steps in for the comatose Pius XIII (Jude Law).
 Brannox is revered for his religious text The Middle Way, a book that suggests a centrist approach to Catholicism.
 Because some aspects of Paolo Sorrentino’s show are based on real life, the book could be loosely inspired by an actual text, too.

 The likeliest bet might be the Introduction to Christianity by Joseph Ratzinger (Pope Benedict XVI).
 Like the fictional Brannox, Ratzinger published his text before taking on the role of the Pope.
 Though Brannox probably has a different approach to the papacy than the more traditional Ratzinger, Introduction to Christianity was revolutionary in a similar way to The Middle Way.
 That is because of its universal staying power: though Ratzinger’s book was published over 50 years ago, it is still considered relevant and of interest to both Christians and the non-religious, writes Church Life Journal.